digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

   [...]

 You can also read IP data that comes from a specific IP address.
-For that purpose, the cellular and Wi-Fi device objects provide the ``read_ip_data_from()`` method:
+For that purpose, the Cellular and Wi-Fi device objects provide the ``read_ip_data_from()`` method:

 **Read IP data from a specific IP address (polling)**